 We participate in a number of multi-stakeholder forums whose mandates include action on human rights and forced labor in global supply chains, such as the World Cocoa Foundation, the Sustainable Seafood Taskforce, the Roundtable on Sustainable Palm Oil and others across our priority raw materials.
-We also work closely with all three major global certification organizations: Rainforest Alliance, Fair Trade and UTZ.
+We also work closely with the major global certification organizations - Rainforest Alliance and Fair Trade.